DataGov-SamagraX/STIDE_analysis/Drop_out_rate_analysis/README.md

 - Calculating the 'last attended year' for eligible student :  The last academic year they attended college **for that institute** is calculated (without considering eligible years)

-### Dropout calculation ( from bachelors to master) :

-Only students from a predefined Bachelor's course list<sup>[1]</sup>  in their last year in either 2021/2022 are considered as eligible students.
-Only latest Bachelors is considered (in the unlikely event students have attended two final year bachelor programs)

-Its checked if these 'eligible students' have enrolled in any Masters programs (based on a predefined Masters course list <sup>[2]</sup>  )

-### Grouping :
-The total number of students and the number of students who have not dropped out are calculated for each gender group.
-The number of students who dropped out is derived by subtracting the number of students who have not dropped out from the total number of students.
-Dropout rates are calculated as a percentage of the total number of students.

 ### Test cases :

 1. Student has taken a 2 year course (2021-2023).
 He attends both years and data is there for both years.